thegetty/quire-docs/content/documentation/styles-customization.md

   4. Creating an entirely new Quire theme.

 {{< q-class "box tip" >}}
 - A default theme is installed with every new Quire project.
-The [README file](https://github.com/thegetty/quire/blob/main/themes/default/README.md) for that theme includes complete information about the customizations available within it.
+This default theme includes a number of default style variables intended to allow relatively easy customization without the need to dig into the stylesheets and CSS markup.
+A [complete list of these variables](documentation/variables) includes information about the customizations available.
 {{< /q-class >}}

 ## Change the Theme Style Variables